technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

     ![](./media/image39.png)

 2. Switch back to Gitbash and run the below command to set the resource group variable.
-Copy the resource group name under the Resource tab of your VM as shown in 1st image.

-    @lab.CloudResourceGroup(ResourceGroup1).Name
+Update the location and run the command.

     +++export AZ_RESOURCE_GROUP=@lab.CloudResourceGroup(ResourceGroup1).Name+++

     +++export AZ_LOCATION="Location near to you"+++